 There is a separate BERT for each data path in the receiver (0 main channel, 1 combiner channel).
 By default all commands are targeted to the current "tracking channel", 0 or 1.

-The results of the test can be displayed using the BER command with no parameters or a continuous display can be produced using BER D 1.
-BER D 0 turns off the continuous display.
+The results of the test can be displayed using the BER command with no parameters or a continuous display can be produced.
+Refer to the BER T command.